ordina-jworks/ordina-jworks.github.io/_posts/2020-03-16-ZPR-explained.md

 The success of the project depended on benevolent strangers to pick up our brightly colored plastic waste, read the instruction and input a significant amount of data into our system.
 This process needed to be clear, painless and concise.
-Bad user interaction would lead to no datapoints.
-This would doom the project.
+Bad user interaction would lead to no datapoints and thus doom the project.

 The initial idea was to put QR tags on all the plastic objects and have users scan them.